 A Grey-breasted Spiderhunter (Arachnotera modesta) showed up that drizzly Saturday afternoon and made my day!
 I like how eBird describes its calls as squeaky and compared it to the sound of wet shoes squeaking on a smooth surface HERE.
 It is categorized as being of least concern by Birdlife International HERE.The first snap taken when this spiderhunter species perched on this tree fern branch.
 Something magical about tropical rainforest tree.

+View of the hill forest with Genting Highlands just further up this road Just watching the mist covering the forest is so soul-soothing.
+More soul-soothing views of the hill forest.
 The Siamang did not show up this Saturday afternoon which could be due to the heavy rains.
 It was a very misty afternoon and birds were few and far between.
 Bird sightings entered in my checklist for eBird Malaysia, can be viewed HERE.

 Literally focused on this Grey-breasted Spiderhunter that afternoon as it was "friendly" enough to perch on this tree fern vine for quite a long time.
 There was a wild banana tree nearby and it was feeding on the flower of this banana tree.

+I think that is the Spiderhunter's long sticky tongue pictured above.
 Back view of the Spiderhunter.
 It is challenging trying to focus my Panasonic Lumix camera on this sunbird species.
 Sunbirds, spiderhunters and flowerpeckers are such fast flying little winged creatures.

 A Ganoderma fungi the size of which is as big as my right foot - spelt the end for this tree trunk.
 This fungi is the nightmare of oil palm plantation owners and managers.